ESRM100 Frequently-Asked Questions

 Do you have questions about this class?
 Sure you do!
 Most of these questions have been asked before multiple times.
-There is no punishment for asking them again, but if you sort through these, you will find out all kinds of things about the class without having to wait for me or a TA to respond.
+There is no punishment for asking them again, but if you sort through these, you will find out all kinds of things about the class without having to wait for us to respond.

 Look for emails from us during the first week of classes.
-If you receive emails that are addressed to email@example.com, you are on the list.
-Do not reply directly to these messages.
 Only the instructors and TA's are authorized to use the distribution list, so any message you send to the address listed above will be bounced back to you and not received by us.
 If you need to send the TA's a message or ask a question, use email@example.com.

 If you don't receive aabout one email from us per week, you are not on the list.
 In this case, you need to contact us at firstname.lastname@example.org quickly, as you might miss an important announcement.

 The syllabus has all due dates posted on it, so you should check it out if you have a question.
 If there is a change in plans, it will reflect those changes.
 If you do not meet a due date, by all means, do the requirement as soon as possible and post, publish, or otherwise finish it.
 Please check your assignments to make sure they have been posted correctly.

 You must make arrangements with Rob or Darlene to complete the extra work required to meet the W-credit criteria.
 We require that you ask to do this by the end of the first week of classes.

 Please read the W credit requirements page for more detailed instructions.

 Answer: Send questions to email@example.com.
 This is the first place to ask a question about ESRM100 material and requirements.
 All instructors and TA's will try and answer the question quickly and accurately.
 If you type in a short description of the problem in the subject line, this can also help us to prioritize answering.